stephenplusplus/grunt-wiredep/readme.md

 ## Behind the Scenes
 This plug-in uses [wiredep](https://github.com/stephenplusplus/wiredep), which takes a look at all of the components you have, then determines the best order to inject your scripts in to your HTML file.

-Putting script tags that aren't managed by `grunt-bower-install` is not advised, as anything between `<!-- bower -->` and `<!-- endbower -->` will be overwritten with each command.
+Putting script tags that aren't managed by `grunt-bower-install` is not advised, as anything between `<!-- bower:js -->` and `<!-- endbower -->` will be overwritten with each command.

 ## Examples
 A simple sample apple: